srosorcxisto/zomiaonescraper/README.md

 This script scrapes the zomia.podbean.com site for premium content and creates an RSS feed for it.
 When loaded into a podcatcher, this allows you to listen to premium content if you are a Zomia ONE Underground subscriber.

-The RSS is valid, but has only been tested in PodcastAddict.
+The RSS feed has been tested in PodcastAddict [(Play Store link)](https://play.google.com/store/apps/details?id=com.bambuna.podcastaddict&hl=en_US) and AntennaPod [(F-Droid link)](https://f-droid.org/repository/browse/?fdid=de.danoeh.antennapod).
 In theory it should work on any podcatcher that supports HTTP Auth and HTTP Redirects.
-It is know to not work with gPodder or Juice due to lack of Redirect support.
+It is known to not work with the Linux version of gPodder or Juice due to lack of HTTP Redirect support.

 It should go without saying that this is a fan created script and is in no way connected with or endorsed by Zomia ONE or Podbean nor does it allow you to access premium content without a subscription.